 Perhaps you have been planning to ask your boss to let you work remotely for some time?
 Or you would like to take a workation in the fall?
 Or why not try coliving for the first time, if you are looking for new inspiration and fresh ideas?

-Now that you are mentally organised, physically ready and working at a comfortable temperature, take advantage of the summer quiet time to figure out your goals for the upcoming months, reevaluate your path and plan for meaningful changes.
+Now that you are mentally organized, physically ready and working at a comfortable temperature, take advantage of the summer quiet time to figure out your goals for the upcoming months, reevaluate your path and plan for meaningful changes.

 Take Time For Yourself

 You do not have to be on a faraway island to make time for yourself.
-If you can’t take time to go travelling just yet, an evening stroll through the park or a weekend hike can be just as rejuvenating, if you consciously choose to unwind.
+If you can’t take time to go traveling just yet, an evening stroll through the park or a weekend hike can be just as rejuvenating, if you consciously choose to unwind.
 Try meditation, catch up with family and friends, and when your work schedule is not as hectic, pursue the activities that you have been meaning to try for a while.

 And if you’re looking for your next destination to recharge and disconnect, remember Javea is at its best during September, October and November 🙂 Check out our booking page to see our availability in the fall.